“Keep your hand on the plow, hold on, hold on.” Mahalia Jackson

 Hatha yoga is what leads to physical health mental clarity and a cool as a cucumber spirit.
 When practiced alongside the yamas amd niyamas, the ten principles of daily life, it’s the second to none way of transforming yourself from the outside in and the inside out.
 There’s no monkey business to it.

-The fitness aspect of yoga doesn’t have to be the tried-and-true of what has come to be standardized in how-to books youtube videos and studios.
-It can be cobra and down dog.
+The fitness aspect of yoga doesn’t have to be the dogma of what has come to be standardized in how-to books youtube videos and studios.
+It can be cobra and down dog and corpse pose.
 It can be power lifting.
 It can be archery.
-As long as your mind and spirit are one-pointed and your aim is true, whatever we do will gird us to get where we want to go.
+As long as your mind and spirit are one-pointed and your aim is true, whatever we do with gumption and purpose will gird us for where we want to go.

 All anyone needs to do is keep their hand on the gospel plow.